 Richard G. Stoll is a partner in the Washington, D.C. and Milwaukee, WI offices of Foley & Lardner LLP where he concentrates his practice on federal administrative and environmental law matters.
 He is a member of the firm’s Environmental Practice.

-Mr. Stoll has been practicing environmental and administrative law since the 1970s, when he joined the EPA Office of General Counsel.
+Richard has been practicing environmental and administrative law since the 1970s, when he joined the EPA Office of General Counsel.
 He was involved in the development of regulations under the Clean Air and Water Acts and RCRA, and with the interpretation and application of those rules.
-Upon leaving the EPA, Mr. Stoll was for three years deputy general counsel of the Chemical Manufacturers Association (now the American Chemistry Council).
+Upon leaving the EPA, Richard was for three years deputy general counsel of the Chemical Manufacturers Association (now the American Chemistry Council).

-In 2014, Mr. Stoll was elected as a Fellow in the American College of Environmental Lawyers.
-In 2013, he was again named one of the top 30 environmental lawyers in the United States in Legal Media Group’s "Best of the Best USA" and was again recognized by the Washingtonian in their list of Washington’s Top Lawyers.
-Each year since 1989, he has been selected by his peers for inclusion in The Best Lawyers in America© and has been listed in Chambers USA: America's Leading Business Lawyers since 2003.
-Mr. Stoll is listed in the International Who's Who of Business Lawyers, and each year from 2007 through 2017, Mr. Stoll has been selected for inclusion in the Washington, D.C.
+In 2014, Richard was elected as a Fellow in the American College of Environmental Lawyers.
+In 2013, he was again named one of the top 30 environmental lawyers in the United States in Legal Media Group’s “Best of the Best USA” and was again recognized by the Washingtonian in their list of Washington’s Top Lawyers.
+Each year since 1989, he has been selected by his peers for inclusion in The Best Lawyers in America© and has been listed in Chambers USA: America’s Leading Business Lawyers since 2003.
+Richard is listed in the International Who’s Who of Business Lawyers, and each year from 2007 through 2017, he has been selected for inclusion in the Washington, D.C.
 Super Lawyers® lists in environmental law.
 He is Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell’s peer review rating system.